 As in some examples of fairy bells, the FRAS principle only partly applies.
 The strings are getting shorter on each side and in opposite directions but the shortest string on the left-hand side (from the player's perspective) is approximately the same length of strings in the middle of the right-hand side.

 Here is an extreme example of this concept.
-On this 10-string fairy bells the string lengths on both sides almost mirror each other.
+On this 10-string fairy bells (see photo below) the string lengths on both sides almost mirror each other.
 Other things being equal this would suggest that the same notes are duplicated on both sides of the instrument.

 10-string fairy bells